 The tram.
 Ride that baby back and forth from Mickey’s Parking Structure.
 Kids who are transportation nuts love this little excursion!
 I’ve also used this short-cut when staying at hotels on Walnut Street.
 The tram gives you a little rest, and sometimes you get to spy some seasonal decorations on the trip.

-And number one thing that’s free at Disneyland
+And the number one thing that’s free at Disneyland

 I mean, have you seen the miles you can put on your legs?
-Strap on your Fitbit and see how many miles you can complete in one day.
+Strap on your Fitbit or Apple Watch and see how many miles you can complete in one day.